-Charleston has over 200 sunny days on average each year, and has the potential to store and harness solar energy as the primary source of power in new building design.
-There are several building projects underway to make individual buildings “net zero” in South Carolina.
-These buildings are designed to produce as much energy as they take in each year.
+On average, Charleston has over 200 sunny days each year.
+There is great potential to store and harness solar energy as the primary source of power in new building design.
+In fact, several building projects are underway to make individual buildings “net zero” in South Carolina.
+The design of these buildings allows them to produce as much energy as they take in each year.

-The Net Zero Energy Building is one design approach being used in South Carolina to build highly efficient buildings with very low energy demand using wind and solar energy systems.
-The Half Moon Outfitters 14,000 square foot building in downtown Greenville is in the process of a net zero renovation.
-Daniel Island’s Insulsteel of South Carolina has built 20 net zero homes with plans to construct more across South Carolina.
-Steve Bostic of Insulsteel told the Post & Courier, “we design our homes to meet net zero standards.”
+One design approach used in South Carolina to build highly efficient buildings is the Net Zero Energy Building.
+These buildings have very low energy demand and use wind and solar energy systems.
+The Half Moon Outfitters 14,000 square foot building in downtown Greenville is in the process of a net-zero renovation.
+Daniel Island’s Insulsteel of South Carolina has built 20 net-zero homes with plans to construct more across South Carolina.
+Steve Bostic of Insulsteel told the Post & Courier, “we design our homes to meet net-zero standards.”

 Mr. Gregory has already renovated one home into an office space at 68 Line Street, and plans to use the same energy-efficient materials, methods, equipment and solar energy panels to build the new building.
 He said it took him and architect Tara Romano several years to gain approval for the contemporary design from the Charleston Board of Architectural Review.
 Romano told the Post & Courier, that “with this building being adjacent to an overpass, and with few historic structures immediately surrounding it, we encountered less push-back from the public than we might have had if this building were in a different location in the city.”
 Gregory added that he expects to get the necessary building permits by the end of the year, and to start construction in about 12 to 18 months.
 He plans to open up the building by the middle of 2019.

 Executive Director of the Sustainability Institute, Bryan Cordell calls the project “exceptional and pivotal for our region,” in both its contemporary design and energy efficiency.
-The building project is considered a pilot for the institute’s RISES (Resilient, Innovative, Sustainable, Efficient and Safe) certification program of buildings that are at least 30 percent more energy and water efficient, and use building materials that do not have adverse health impacts on a building’s tenants.
+The Institue considers the project a pilot for the RISES (Resilient, Innovative, Sustainable, Efficient and Safe) certification program of buildings that are at least 30 percent more energy and water efficient, and use building materials that do not have adverse health impacts on a building’s tenants.

 Source: “Zeroing in on Energy,” by David Quick, Post & Courier, September 3, 2017

-Carolina Services, Inc. (CSI) is Charleston’s premier commercial space planning and improvement company.
-Contact CSI to see how we can help design, manage and implement innovative and cost effective solutions for our commercial space.
+When it’s time to build, renovate, or upfit your commercial space, call Carolina Services, Inc. We are Charleston’s premier commercial space planning and improvement company.
+Contact CSI to see how we can help design, manage and implement innovative and cost-effective solutions for our commercial space.